SouthGreenPlatform/GeMo/README.rst

 Acknowledgements
 ================

-GEMO has been developed in the framework of the `Genome Harvest project <https://www.genomeharvest.fr>`__ supported by the Agropolis fondation.
+GeMo has been developed in the framework of the `Genome Harvest project <https://www.genomeharvest.fr>`__ supported by the Agropolis fondation.

 Troubleshooting and web browser compatibility